Skip to main content

 • ReferralCandy Widgets page = edit widget text, copy, labels, templates, toggles, and widget-level campaign settings

-• Shopify editors = add the widget or extension and control placement, layout, alignment, and display settings
+• Shopify editors = add the widget or extension to your store and control placement, layout, alignment, and display settings

-• ReferralCandy Themes / Visual Editor = edit campaign Theme pages, such as the Friend offer page, and legacy Theme-based items
+• ReferralCandy Themes / Visual Editor = edit the design of campaign pages, such as the Friend Offer Page and Storefront Popup

 Important distinction: